Compensation to Investigators in Clinical Studies

 1. Purpose & Scope

-The purpose of this clinical and medical controlled document (CMCD) policy is to describe the requirements for payment to investigators and/or their institutions for work associated with the conduct of Pfizer-sponsored studies.
-The term policy will be used throughout the remainder of this CMCD policy.
+The purpose of this clinical and medical controlled document policy is to describe the requirements for compensation to investigators for work associated with the conduct of Pfizer-sponsored studies.

 This policy applies to: